 Although the environment is a bit hectic, Katz's is a solid choice for families with kids -- service is fast and there are plenty of items on the menu that most kids will enjoy.
-Our family of four shared two pastrami sandwiches and a bowl of matzo ball soup and the bill came to roughly $55 with a couple of drinks.
+A family of four can share two pastrami sandwiches and a bowl of matzo ball soup with a couple of drinks.

 - Address: 205 East Houston Street